Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 ## Scalability & Availability

+**Note**: This guide is only talking about the LBS/LNS deployment configuration.
+For the full solution, the function endpoint, IoT Hub and Redis need to be taken into consideration as well.
+There is documentation for all of these services explaining the different options for HA and scalability.

 ### Single concentrator with single LNS

 This is the most basic deployment you can chose.
 It does only deploy 1 concentrator